 Health Communication Courses

 Students in the PhD program are invited to take courses across any of our areas.
-A complete listing of courses in the PhD program can be found in the Graduate Catalog.
+A complete listing of courses in the PhD program.

 Regularly scheduled courses in health communication include:

-This course introduces students to research on communication issues in health care organizing and provides a forum for developing research agendas in this area.
-Underscoring course reading and assignments is the assumption that health, illness, and healing acquire meaning through symbolic interactions located within social, political, economic, and cultural structures.
+This course introduces students to research on health communication issues in organizing and provides a forum for developing a research agenda in this area.
+Underscoring course reading and assignments is the assumption that health, wellness, illness, and healing acquire meaning through symbolic interactions located within social, political, economic, and cultural structures.

 COMS 8420 – Health Communication and Culture